tc-Toni/GitLab-Issues-API/README.md

 # GitLab Issues API
-This project is created as an automated test of the GitLab Issue APIs.
-The project exist out of 1 main folder:
+'Postman project' is created as an automated test of the GitLab Issue APIs.
+The project, as depicted in the screenshot below, exist out of 1 main folder:

 * GitLab Issues API